blazejsewera/blog/_site/from-over-200-mb-of-dependencies-to-less-than-4/index.md

 Giving up those many layers of abstraction lead to more _application_ code, though.
-With Astro, I needed 2209 lines of code, complete with all the JSON configuration files, to implement my blog.
+With Astro, I needed 2209 lines of code to implement my blog, including all the JSON configuration files.
 With Go, I needed 3309 lines of code, so quite a lot more!